DC distribution system (ship propulsion): Operational optimization

 DC distribution system allows for new ways of thinking regarding operational optimization.
 The system is flexible and can combine different energy sources such as engines, turbines, and fuel cells.
 This means that there is the potential to implement an energy management system that takes into account varying fuel prices and the availability of different fuels.

 Challenges

-Because the main AC switchboard with its AC circuit breakers and protection relays is omitted from the new design, a new protection philosophy that fulfills class requirements is needed for selectivity and equipment protection.
+Because the main AC switchboard with its AC circuit breakers and protective relays is omitted from the new design, a new protection philosophy that fulfills class requirements is needed for selectivity and equipment protection.
 ABB has proposed a solution for protecting the DC distribution system using a combination of fuses and controlled turn-off semiconductor power devices.
-Because all energy-producing components have controllable switching devices, the fault current can be blocked much faster than is possible with traditional circuit breakers with associated protection relays.
+Because all energy-producing components have controllable switching devices, the fault current can be blocked much faster than is possible with traditional circuit breakers with associated protective relays.
 Although this approach offers a faster response during a short circuit, it does not fit well in system independent building philosophies.